mpge/photographer-portfolio-example/README.md

 For additional features, I did leverage FontAwesome for the social media icons that I placed into the bio of the photographer.
 I thought this was an essential feature and FontAwesome provided a really easy way of implementing this along with the heart icon for featured albums/galleries.

+I also had the background be a random blurred image from any of the enabled galleries, and added a "enabled" column in order to enable/disable galleries at any time.

 With regards to libaries, I used jQuery to speed up development time.
 I also used PureCSS to speed up the creation of the HTML / responsiveness / grids.

 ### Difficulties